 Why Does My Dog Poop in the House After Spaying?

-Your dog may poop in the house after being spayed due to several reasons.
+Your dog may release in the house or even poop on the wall after being spayed due to several reasons.

 One possibility is that the surgery itself may have caused some temporary changes in the dog’s behavior, such as increased anxiety or confusion, leading to accidents in the house.